-Have you ever seen pictures of fabulous but wild places with waterfalls, streams, natural pools and lakes, which make you want to get there and immediately start diving?
-If so, you ought to know that even in Italy, and maybe not far from where you live, there are plenty of natural stanks where you can enjoy the peacefulness of the entourage, surrounded by nature.
+Have you ever seen pictures of fabulous but wild places with waterfalls, streams, natural pools, and lakes, which make you want to get there and immediately start diving?
+If so, you ought to know that even in Italy, and maybe not far from where you live, there are plenty of natural pools where you can enjoy the peacefulness of the entourage, surrounded by nature.

 In the book “Wild Swimming Italia”, Michele Tameni told his readers about these unique spots, gathering them all together: natural spas, waterfalls and beaches belonging too big lakes.
 Here you got a selection of 10 natural pools, which are going to leave you speechless.
 Some are certainly well-known and kind of crowded, some more are almost desert but not less majestic than the others.

-1. Natural stanks in Bidente di Pietrapazza, Emilia-Romagna
+1. Natural tanks in Bidente di Pietrapazza, Emilia-Romagna